johnperry-math/AoC2022/README.md

   the one(s) that contain the last files in the history.

 Once I finished Part 1, Part 2 was a snap.

+## Day 8: Treetop Tree House

+The elves want to build a tree house.

+1. They want it to be hidden, so we have to count how many trees are visible.
+   (In my case, this turned out to be roughly 18%.)
+2. They want it to have a nice scenic view, defined as the product of the number of trees visible in each cardinal direction.

+This could be converted to SPARK, but I don't want to stay up late tonight.